ipfs-rust/quinn-noise/README.md

 ```

 During the transport session the 1-rtt keys might need to be rotated.
 This happens when approaching
-`u64::MAX` sent packets or if requested by the other party.
+`u64::MAX` sent packets or if forced by the connection.
 See the quic spec for details.

 ```
 Key rotation: